mcgivrer/karma/src/docs/05-the_scene.md

 }
 ```

-Then we need to copy/past the create method body from the KarmaApp:
+Then we need to copy/past the create method body from the KarmaPlatform:

 1. Create all the required Entity and objects
 2. Add a new GridObject to render the checker background only on this scene (TitleScene does not need it).